wombleton/gitlaw-nz/acts/H/Historic Places Act 1993.md

 ##### 65 Penalty for breach of bylaws

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who acts in contravention of or fails to comply with any bylaw under this Act.
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $500 who acts in contravention of or fails to comply with any bylaw under this Act.

     Compare: 1980 No 16 s 24

+    Section 65: amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Employees